How DAC coaches

 Stage 5Ship & Manage Economics

-Token budgets alongside sprint budgets.
+Token budgets alongside cycle budgets.

 Cost-per-action tracking, inference cost dashboards, tiered model routing, pricing alignment, pinned model versions.